 Triple Agonist · GLP-1 + GIP + Glucagon

-Retatrutide produced 28.7% mean body weight loss in Phase 3 trials — the highest ever recorded for an obesity medication.
-FDA approval is expected in 2027.
+Retatrutide produced up to 30.3% mean body weight loss in Phase 3 TRIUMPH-1 — the highest ever recorded for an obesity medication.
+FDA approval expected in 2027.
 Be first in line for physician-supervised access.

 Phase 3 Trial Duration